DillHD/LAUNCHER/README.md

 # LAUNCHER
-  update.zip must be structured like so Bin/<gamename>/Content/Paks/update.pak
+  update.zip must be structured like so:
+    Bin/<gamename>/Content/Paks/update.pak

-  Win64.zip, all files must be in root
+  Win64.zip must be structured like so:
+    Bin/<gamefiles>